simple-crypto/simple-website/vision.md

 Research progresses have been an enabling factor for the development and deployment of open cryptographic algorithms.
 Yet, these progresses also encountered new challenges with the first public reports of physical attacks in the late 1990s.
-In his seminal work on Differential Power Analysis, Kocher at al. showed that without special care, cryptographic implementations leak "side-channel information" that can be easily exploited to recover the key material of cryptographic algorithms [\[KJJ99\]](#KJJ99).
+In their seminal work on Differential Power Analysis, Kocher at al. showed that without special care, cryptographic implementations leak "side-channel information" that can be easily exploited to recover the key material of cryptographic algorithms [\[KJJ99\]](#KJJ99).
 Boneh et al. showed that a similar issue occurs